hdeyana/handy-flutter-manager-extention/README.md

-# handy-flutter-module-generator README
+# handy-flutter-manager README

-This is the README for your extension "handy-flutter-module-generator".
+This is the README for your extension "handy-flutter-manager".
 After writing up a brief description, we recommend including the following sections.

 ## Features